 The VA home loan is a no-money-down mortgage exclusively for military service members and veterans who have fulfilled a minimum service requirement.
 Certain surviving spouses of military members who died in the line of duty are also eligible for a VA mortgage.
 VA home loans are a government-backed mortgage program.
 Government backing allows lenders to […]Read More

-Michael Hunter is a retired Army special forces sergeant major.
+Michael Hunter is a retired Army Special Forces Sergeant Major.
 Over 26 years of military service, he completed six combat tours in Iraq and Afghanistan and numerous overseas contingency operations.
 During his distinguished career, he earned his Ranger and Sapper tabs and received numerous decorations, including the Silver Star, the nation’s third-highest award for valor, and the Bronze Star with a ‘V’ device.
-He retired from the Army in 2021 at the rank of sergeant major.
-Hunter has a master’s degree in business management from Excelsior College.
-After his military career, he worked at Aligned Education Foundation (AEF), where he taught his fellow veterans and service members about opportunities and resources to help them achieve their goals, including homeownership.
-Now Hunter travels the world as a technology sourcing consultant for Resourcive.
-He has been married to his wife, Danielle, for twenty-three years.
+He retired from the Army in 2021 at the rank of Sergeant Major.
+Hunter has a Master’s Degree in Business Management from Excelsior College.
+After his military career, he worked for a non profit, where he taught his fellow veterans and service members about opportunities and resources to help them achieve their goals, including homeownership.
+Now Hunter travels the world as a Technology Sourcing Consultant for Resourcive.
+He has been married to his wife, Danielle, for twenty-five years.
 Together they have four children.
-In his free time, Hunter likes to spend time outdoors traveling camping, fishing and hunting.
+In his free time, Hunter likes to spend time outdoors, traveling, camping, fishing, and hunting.

 Multiple borrowers can apply for a VA loan together.
 But, co-borrowers may have to remove one of their names if divorce or other circumstances affect the arrangement.
 The VA Lender’s Handbook, VA Pamphlet 26-7, outlines the rules of the VA loan program, including those for removing a borrower’s name from a loan.
 Keep in mind, […]Read More